Amanj1/AmanjGenomeAnalysis/README.md

 2018 May 19: Structuring the files again.
 Uploading the modified gff (for CHIP).
 Got IGV to work on the interactive node in UPPMAX did some testing with CHIP seq data (not yet finished).
 I would need to look into the files and choose which to present.

 2018 May 21: I noticed functional annotation was missing.
 I used the EggNOGmapper online and used the maker protein fasta from maker2 and got an output.
-It gives a list of names of the genes that indicates it function and statistics.
+It gives a list of names of the genes that indicates the function and statistics.
 I also updated the activity diagram.

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________